sooraj-vasan/Non-Linguistic-Vocal-Command-Recognition-System---A-Case-Study/README.md

 - **Less affected by background noise**
 - **Ideal for hands-free interaction**

-This project applies **signal processing** and **machine learning** techniques to recognize and classify such sounds for intuitive control in smart environments.
+This project applies **signal processing** and **machine learning** techniques to recognize and classify these sounds for easy control in smart environments.

 ## 🧠 System Architecture